Types of Gueridon Service Explained: Techniques, Tools & Examples

 Some restaurants go beyond simply serving dessert—they turn it into a theatrical performance.
 Here are a few iconic and modern examples:

-- Prepared by whisking ingredients over a hot water bath (bain-marie) until it becomes frothy and rich.
+Zabaglione (Sabayon): This warm Italian custard is made by whisking egg yolks, sugar, and Marsala wine over a hot water bath (bain-marie) until it becomes frothy and rich.
+It is typically served immediately with fresh fruits or cake.

 Curated Dessert Displays: